 - If bleeding continues and seeps through the material being held on the wound, do not remove it.
 Simply place another cloth over the first one.
 Be sure to seek medical attention.

 - If the bleeding is severe, get medical help and take steps to prevent shock.
 Keep the injured body part completely still.
 Lay the person flat, raise the feet about 12 inches (30 centimeters), and cover the person with a coat or blanket.
 DO NOT move the person if there has been a head, neck, back, or leg injury, as doing so may make the injury worse.
 Get medical help as soon as possible.

 DO NOT apply a tourniquet to control bleeding, except as a last resort.
 Doing so may cause more harm than good.
 A tourniquet should be used only in a life-threatening situation and should be applied by an experienced person

 If continuous pressure has not stopped the bleeding and bleeding is extremely severe, a tourniquet may be used until medical help arrives or bleeding is controllable.

 - The tourniquet should be applied to the limb between the bleeding site and the heart and tightened so bleeding can be controlled by applying direct pressure over the wound.

-- To make a tourniquet, use bandages 2 to 4 inches wide and wrap them around the limb several times.
+- To make a tourniquet, use bandages 2 to 4 inches (5 to 10 centimeters) wide and wrap them around the limb several times.
 Tie a half or square knot, leaving loose ends long enough to tie another knot.
 A stick or a stiff rod should be placed between the two knots.
 Twist the stick until the bandage is tight enough to stop the bleeding and then secure it in place.

 - Check the tourniquet every 10 to 15 minutes.
 If the bleeding becomes controllable, (manageable by applying direct pressure), release the tourniquet.

 DO NOT peek at a wound to see if the bleeding is stopping.
 The less a wound is disturbed, the more likely it is that you will be able to control the bleeding.